annyhe/chat-app/READme.md

   }
 );
 ```
 5. Open two terminal tabs.
-Fire up the client with **npm run client** in one terminal, and the server with  **node index.js**
+Fire up the client with **npm run client** in one terminal, and the server with  **node index.js** in another terminal

-6. Head over to a browser and enter http://localhost:3000/, then your username
+6. Head over to a browser and enter http://localhost:3000/, then enter your username in the prompt.

 7. To join as another user, open another browser tab/window.
-Enter http://localhost:3000/, enter another username
+Enter http://localhost:3000/, enter another username in the prompt.

 8. Enter your message and hit **Enter** to send the message to all.
-You can also type in **@picIMAGE_QUERY**, **@quote** to get random famous quote, or **@joke** to get random joke
+You can also type in **@picIMAGE_QUERY**, **@quote** to get random famous quote, or **@joke** to get random joke.